 Clean Transportation Program

-Assembly Bill 118 (Núñez, Chapter 750, Statutes of 2007) created the Clean Transportation Program (formerly known as Alternative and Renewable Fuel and Vehicle Technology Program).
+Assembly Bill 118 (Núñez, Chapter 750, Statutes of 2007) created the Clean Transportation Program.
 This statute, amended by Assembly Bill 109 (Núñez, Chapter 313, Statutes of 2008), authorizes the California Energy Commission to “develop and deploy innovative technologies that transform California’s fuel and vehicle types to help attain the state’s climate change policies.”
-Assembly Bill 8 (Perea, Chapter 401, Statutes of 2013) reauthorizes the Clean Transportation Program through January 1, 2024.
+Assembly Bill 8 (Perea, Chapter 401, Statutes of 2013) reauthorizes the Clean Transportation Program to January 1, 2024.

-This Localized Health Impacts Report analyzes and reports on the potential health impacts to communities from projects seeking California Energy Commission funding.
-Information submitted by project funding applicant(s) is used in this report to help identify communities at a higher risk of adverse health effects from pollution.
-As provided by California Code of Regulationssection 2343, this Localized Health Impacts Report is available for public comment for 30 days prior to the approval of projects at a publicly noticed business meeting.
+This Localized Health Impacts Report analyzes and reports on the potential health impacts to communities from projects seeking California Energy Commission funding under Grant Solicitation GFO-20-608.
+This initiative seeks to support ultra-low-carbon fuel in California in two funding categories: commercial-scale production facilities and blending infrastructure.
+Information submitted by awardees is used in this report to help identify communities at a higher risk of adverse health effects from pollution.
+Under California Code of Regulations Section 2343, this report is available for public comment for 30 days before the approval of projects at a publicly noticed business meeting.